Step-by-Step: How to Form a Florida LLC

 - The LLC itself cannot serve as its own registered agent

-- A member or manager of the LLC can serve (if they meet the residency and address requirements)
+- A member or manager of the LLC can serve, if they meet the residency and address requirements

-Step 4: File Articles of Organization (Form INHS18)
+Step 4: File Articles of Organization (Form CR2E047)

-Information you will enter on Sunbiz.org:
+Information you will provide:

-- Management Structure — Select "Member-managed" or "Manager-managed"
+- Management Structure (member-managed or manager-managed)

 Step 5: Draft Your Operating Agreement